This is one of the most impressive primates, with males sometimes weighing more than 200kg. Newborns weigh 100 times less: barely 1.5kg!

-Roloway’s monkey (Africa)
+Roloway’s Monkey (Africa)

-On the Ivory Coast, Roloway’s monkeys only survive in one forest but it is impossible to estimate their numbers because they are rarely seen.
+On the Ivory Coast, Roloway’s Monkeys only survive in one forest but it is impossible to estimate their numbers because they are rarely seen.
 They are endangered through being hunted for the bush-meat trade and through the destruction of their habitat.

-Bornean orangutan (Malaysia)
+Bornean Orangutan (Malaysia)

 Palm oil plantations are gradually replacing the Malay tropical forest.
 Orangutans rarely descend to ground level and are entirely dependent on the forest to feed (they consume more than 300 different foods!), to raise their young and for the nests where they spend the night.
 The disappearance of the forest is leading to the fragmentation of populations and genetic isolation, which are highly problematic for the species’ long-term survival.

-Blue-eyed lemur (Madagascar)
+Blue-eyed Black Lemur (Madagascar)